firefly-cpp/pyqt-feedback-flow/README.md

 ![Pyqt](https://user-images.githubusercontent.com/73126820/167383927-6fe17311-4e80-42fc-a0ef-1494b4c58762.png)

 ## Description
 In many occasions, notifications can be a useful tool to inform a user about certain events.
 Sometimes, static notifications or pop up windows may provide adequate feedback, however, there are some cases where flowing notifications can be more appropriate.
-As an example, it was shown that for a cyclist flowing feedback is more suitable than other types of notifications.

 This software allows us to show flowing notifications in the realm of a text or a picture.
 Both text and pictures (raster as well as vector) can be customised according to users' wishes, which offers an extensive variety of possibilities of providing flowing feedback.